-Now, what I’m suggesting is not brainless cronyism but an intelligent evaluation of your instructor’s personality and therefore building an improved version of whatever he or she serves you as his or her student.
-Your lecturer gets mad at you for not taking notes or listening in a class (albeit on a subliminal level) because he or she feels despised by your perceived disregard for his person.
+Now, what I’m suggesting is not brainless cronyism but an intelligent evaluation of your instructor’s personality.
+Therefore, build an improved version of whatever he or she serves you as his or her student.
+Your lecturer gets mad at you for not taking notes or listening in a class.
+Albeit, on a subliminal level, because he or she feels despised by your perceived disregard for his person.

 This may sound like a needless involvement of psychology but trust me, we’re all psychological beings.
 Mastering the psychological terrain and the accompanying mind games is ‘sine qua non’ for success in any field of human interaction, so is a First Class grade too.

 Also, along with the same lines, if you will in any way bring to bear what you learnt from another source on what your instructor taught, do so with such approach as to magnify your lecturer’s competence rather than his deficiency.

 Essentially, I’m advising you to raise your GPA by standing on your lecturer’s shoulders rather than his toes to reach higher.
 There is a huge difference.
 Be better than him with him, not without him.
 Seeing this cooperative spirit, he’ll have no choice but to reward your cooperation.